-Moreover, the new Federal Act on the Adaptation of Federal Law to Developments in Distributed Ledger Technology (DLTA) entered into force on 1 August 2021.
+Moreover, the Swiss parliament passed the new Federal Act on the Adaptation of Federal Law to Developments in Distributed Ledger Technology (DLTA) that is expected to enter into force on 1 August 2021.
 The DLTA entails various improvements to the Swiss legal framework in connection with the use of decentralised technologies and blockchain.